 There are no better people to connect with than locals.
 I’m guessing you didn’t travel to the other side of the world to connect with people who are from the same state/country as you.
 When you’re out to eat, ask the server if they know of any good viewpoints.
 Talk to shop owners about what they’re selling and be open to learning about local crafts and traditions.

-These conversations will open so many doors for you – you never know who knows where the best waterfalls are, or tricks to avoid tourist traps!
+These conversations will open so many doors for you – you never know who knows where the best waterfalls are, tricks to avoid tourist traps, or offer genuine connection!

 Part of adopting a slow travel mindset involves being open to change and spontaneity.
 Be prepared to adjust your plans as needed and embrace the unexpected.
 This is where a lot of growth develops in you, as you learn to trust yourself in unknown situations.